ActivisionGameScience/ags_conda_recipes/README.rst

     conda build ags_example_cpp_lib-0.1.0

-As always, when building and uploading new packages, make sure that you have *deactivated* all environments (so you are in the root environment).
+As always, when building packages, make sure that you have run ``source deactivate`` beforehand so that you are in the root environment.

-The package is now in ``~/miniconda/conda-bld/linux-64``.
+The new package is now in ``~/miniconda/conda-bld/linux-64/``.

 However, we do *not* want to upload this to ``binstar``.
-Recall that we are thinking of this as a super-proprietary in-house library.
+Recall that we are pretending that this is an in-house library.
 We want to publish the package to our own private ``conda`` repository.